viperML/neohome/src/content/blog/flake-utils/index.md

 }
 ```

-#### B) A flake for others to use
+### Option B: Flake for others to use

 If you are writing a flake for other people to use, try using the `forAllSystems` approach.
-Doing so, your flake won't pull more dependencies and you will keep the `flake.lock` of your consumers clean of a million-copies of flake-utils.
+Doing so, your flake won't pull more dependencies, and you will keep the `flake.lock` of your consumers clean of a million-copies of flake-utils.

 [^1]: At the time of writing, there is no formal specification